The Ricky Gervais Show

+It was one of the most successful shows in the early years of the podcast industry and received a "most downloaded podcast" certification from Guinness World Records in 2006.
+According to the BBC, by September 2006, the podcasts of the series had been downloaded nearly 18 million times.
+As of March 2011, the podcast has been downloaded over 300 million times.
+A cult following for the Xfm radio shows and podcasts has ensued in the following years, starting since their original airings and maintaining a strong amount of fans, the most popular forum used to discuss the show being the subreddit "r/rickygervais" on the popular news and media platform Reddit, with roughly 175,000 members as of November 2024.

 Radio shows

 Early shows

 Gervais and Merchant first worked together in radio on the London-based alternative radio station Xfm London.
 Their show was broadcast from January to August 1998 from 4–6pm on Sundays, and only featured Gervais and Merchant (before their collaboration on The Office).
 The show's original format was more interactive, with features, guests, phone-ins, and audience interaction through listeners' letters.

 Return to XFM

 Gervais and Merchant returned to Xfm in August 2001, after the first series of The Office had been broadcast, with Pilkington brought in as producer.
-The show was originally just billed as Ricky Gervais and Stephen Merchant, and Karl's presence was not acknowledged on posters and other advertisements.
-Gervais and Merchant would speak to Karl about his thoughts on whatever they were talking about.
-In 2003 Pilkington was officially added to advertisements for the show as over the years Karl's role on the show became more prominent as Ricky and Steve were finding more amusement with his views and personal life.
-As the producer, Karl had input with features such as Rockbusters, Songs of Phrase, Do We Need 'em, Knob News, Cheeky Freak of the Week, Monkey News and Educating Ricky.
-Their last show for XFM aired on 2 July 2005, after which they chose to switch the show's format from radio to podcasting.
+The show was originally just billed as Ricky Gervais and Stephen Merchant, and Pilkington's presence was not acknowledged on posters or other advertisements.
+Gervais and Merchant would speak to Pilkington about his thoughts on whatever they were talking about.
+In 2003, Pilkington was added to advertisements for the show as he took on a more prominent role in the show.
+The last show for XFM aired on 2 July 2005, after which they chose to switch the show's format from radio to podcasting.